No, it's not DAO or eliminating the trigger foods. We've heard all that before. In fact, that's all we know about Histamine Intolerance —until now.

 (11 Minute Read)

-Histamine Intolerance (HI) is a fairly new allergy disorder that is starting to gain in popularity.
-On the interwebs, no one can explain it better than Dr. Axe so I suggest that if you are looking for information about what HI is all about, click to his website to gain some knowledge BUT when you’re done reading come back to this page and I will tell you something that NO-ONE, not even Dr. Axe, a certified doctor of natural medicine, doctor of chiropractic and clinical nutritionist is talking about.
+Histamine Intolerance (HI) is a fairly new allergy disorder that is gaining popularity.
+On the interwebs, no one can explain it better than Dr. Axe so I suggest that if you are looking for information about what HI is all about, click to his website to gain some knowledge, but, when you’re done reading come back to this page and I will tell you something that not many doctors aren’t talking about.

 The first time it happened I thought I burned my tongue on a bowl of hot soup.

 We’ve all done it, you know, not being able to wait until our food cools before we take that first bite?
 I had the little white “burn” mark on my tongue—about the size of a pumpkin seed and I didn’t really give it a second thought.
 Until about a week later when it was still there.
 I thought it was unusual that it had lasted so long but a few days later it was gone and I completely forgot about it.